HTTPS on Pantheon's Global CDN

 - Authoritative Name Servers must serve mixed-case lookups, and must not fail CAA lookups.

 - CAA records must either 1) not exist for the domain and its parent domains or 2) authorize Let's Encrypt.
+Note that CAA records are inherited by subdomains.

 |Legacy||Global CDN with Let's Encrypt|